SBoudrias/mem-fs-editor/README.md

 Dump files to compare expected result.
 Provide a `cwd` for relative path.
 Allows to omit temporary path.
-Provide a `filter` function or glob to focus on specific files.
+Provide a `filter` function or a pattern to focus on specific files.
+`dump` returns only modified (committed or not) files when no filter or a pattern is provided.